John Dove Isaacs: Research at Scripps

 Isaacs joined Scripps in 1948 as an associate oceanographer, working as a consultant to monitor Pacific nuclear tests including Operations Crossroads, Ivy, Castle, Wigwam, and Redwing.
 In 1952, Isaacs met William Nierenberg on the Mine Advisory Committee and was influential in convincing Nierenberg to come to Scripps.

 Early in his time at Scripps, Isaacs came up with a plan to tow Antartctic icebergs to the coast of California to offset drought conditions and replenish reservoirs.
 The idea was dismissed due to economic constraints and ecological concerns.

 Isaacs was known for his involvement in the development of the Isaacs-Kidd midwater trawl (along with Lewis Kidd) in the 1950s and 60s.
+He also furthered the development of the space elevator concept, which he called the 'Sky-Hook', for transport of people and materials to low Earth orbit.

 Isaacs was involved with numerous research groups and boards at Scripps throughout his career: The Marine Life Gesearch Group from 1958 to 1974, interim director of the Institution of Marine Resources from 1961 to 1962 (and the director from 1971 to 1980), a consultant for the Southern California Coastal Water Research Project from 1969 to 1980, and was elected president of the Foundation for Ocean Research in 1976.